BAMeScience/Peptonizer2000/readme.md

       <li> ResultsDir: Relative path to results </li>
       <li> ResourcesDir: Relative path to resources </li>
       <li> ExperimentName: Name of subfolder in results </li>
-      <li> AddHostandCraptoDB:  Search database is extended by a host and cRAP database.
-      Mutually exclusive to Filter Spectra. </li>
       <li>TaxaInPlot: # of inferred taxa that appear in the barplot that is created of the results csv</li>
       <li>Alpha: Grid search increments for alpha </li>
       <li>Beta: Grid search increments for beta </li>